SuperThunder/SuperThunder.github.io/_posts/2017-10-07-TheManual.md

 - Implement the per-section control of which pages should be included.
 The biggest advantage of this is the potential smaller file size being more manageable for eBook readers.
 - Fix the bug that was causing every page to be encapsulated in [' '] (a result of using str() and not "".join() )

+A few more improvements come to mind
+- Profile the code to see if there are any obvious bottlenecks.
+The runtime is a little steep.
+- Create command line options so it can be used with options without having to go in and change the code
+- Allow for a list of which pages to use from the directory.
+This also allows for later features of making tailored manual ebook (most used pages, most useful for sysadmin, etc)